Blade Runner (soundtrack): Off World Music

-A second bootleg Original Motion Picture Soundtrack: Blade Runner appeared in 1993 by "Off World Music, Ltd." on CD.
-Issued as a limited edition of 2000 numbered copies, it was of high quality and actually more comprehensive than the official release by Vangelis in 1994.
+A second bootleg, Original Motion Picture Soundtrack: Blade Runner, appeared in 1993 by "Off World Music, Ltd." on CD.
+Issued as a limited edition of 2000 numbered copies, it was of high quality and more comprehensive than the official release by Vangelis in 1994.
 This release includes the 1939 recording "If I Didn't Care" by R&B group The Ink Spots that originally appeared in the workprint of Blade Runner, but was replaced by the Don Percival cut "One More Kiss, Dear" in the final version.

 Gongo Music

 In 1995, a disc from Romanian label "Gongo Music, Ltd" was issued as a limited edition of 3000 copies.
-It contained mostly the same music as the Off World Music release, but included one track, "Blimpvert", which had not featured on any previous releases.
+It contained mostly the same music as the Off World Music release, but included one track, "Blimpvert", which had not appeared on any previous releases.
 This track contains an excerpt from "Ogi no Mato" by Ensemble Nipponia.

 Deck Definitive Edition

 In 2001, a 27-track CD from Japanese label "Deck Art" was released as a limited edition of 500 copies with high-quality sound.
-No tracklist was provided, but the disc contained material found on earlier bootlegs, as well as music that had not appeared on any previous releases.
+No track list was provided, but the disc contained material found on earlier bootlegs, as well as music that had not appeared on any previous releases.

 Esper Edition

-In 2002 a bootleg Blade Runner: Esper Edition by "Esper Productions" was created as a limited edition of 10 copies, providing a comprehensive Blade Runner soundtrack.
+In 2002 the bootleg Blade Runner: Esper Edition by "Esper Productions" was created as a limited edition of 10 copies, providing a comprehensive Blade Runner soundtrack.
 It contains some background music that has never been released.